Research Consent Document

 How is my privacy protected?

-23andMe uses a range of physical, technical, and administrative measures to protect your information.
+23andMe uses physical, technical, and administrative security measures to protect your information.
 We regularly review and improve our privacy and security practices to help ensure the safety of your information.
 These practices include, but are not limited to, the following:

-- 23andMe research analyses are conducted with information that has been stripped of your identifying Registration Information (name, address, email address, user ID, password, or credit card).
+- 23andMe research analyses are conducted with information that has been stripped of your identifying Registration Information (information you provide when you register your account, such as your name and contact information).
 Your contact information may be used to communicate with you but are not analyzed in combination with your Genetic and Self-Reported Information.

 - When we publish research results or share results with collaborators, we only publish or share summary information that does not identify any particular individual.